 I use all of them.
 My long hair can get tangled, so the detangling milk is a firm favourite this month, and the shampoo leaves my hair feeling really clean, without feeling stripped.
 The conditioner is rich and luxurious – I’ve never seen one in a pouch before, but it’s good because you can get every last drop out.
 The leave-in conditioners are quite rich for my hair, so I do use them, but they last me a lot longer because I don’t need much.

 So – have you tried this box?
 Would you be interested in a hair subscription box?
 Let me know in the comments.

 More from Unseen Beauty

-If you’d like to get my catch-up emails, usually twice a week, you can sign up using this form.
+If you’d like to get my catch-up emails, usually once a week, you can sign up using this form.

-The emails contain news of my new posts, other things that I’ve enjoyed (podcasts, posts from other bloggers, interesting articles etc), and any UK shopping deals or discounts that I think my readers might like.
+The emails contain news of my new posts, other things that I’ve enjoyed (podcasts, posts from other bloggers, interesting articles etc), and any UK shopping information that I think my readers might like.

 Image © Odyssey Box